Gail Kolflat ______________________________________________________

 Observing and delving into the interplay of shapes, textures and colors is what drew me into the visual arts.
 I focus on groupings of people - who they are, where they are, why they are there, the ambiance surrounding them collectively as well as individually.
 Tapestries, textiles, Art Nouveau, modern abstract painting, Impressionism, the human condition, and numerous venues in Philadelphia, Chicago, Los Angeles, and New York City continue to serve as inspiration for my work.
 The greatest contributing factor to the development of my art is a need to create.

 Evolution of an artist’s practice:

-Below is a video featuring Gail Kolflat paintings from the CVA Gallery’s 2019 Artistic Journeys exhibition.
-The purpose of the exhibition was to highlight an artist’s early work with contemporary work, and phases inbetween, emphasizing the development of craft over a number of years.
+The video above features Gail Kolflat paintings from the CVA Gallery’s 2019 Artistic Journeys exhibition.
+The purpose of the exhibition was to highlight an artist’s early work with contemporary work, and phases in between, emphasizing development of craft over a number of years.